googleforgames/open-match/tutorials/redis-enterprise-cloud/README.md

 #### Get the Tutorial template

-Make a local copy of the [Tutorials Folder](https://github.com/googleforgames/open-match/blob/{{< param release_branch >}}/tutorials/matchmaker102).
-Checkout `release-x.y` branch（e.g. release-1.3, release-1.4） of the Open Match Git repository.
-Use `tutorials/matchmaker102` of `release-x.y` branch as a working copy for all the instructions in this tutorial.
+Make a local copy of the [Tutorials Folder](https://github.com/googleforgames/open-match/blob/main/tutorials/matchmaker102).
+Use the `tutorials/matchmaker102` directory as a working copy for all the instructions in this tutorial.

 For convenience, set the following variable: